 Controls whether or not the SNMP daemon will run.

 - Polling Port

 SNMP connections are made using only UDP, and SNMP clients default to using UDP port 161.
-This setting controls which port is used for the SNMP daemon, and the SNMP client or polling agent must be changed to match.
+This setting controls which port the SNMP daemon uses when listening for client queries.

 - System location